List of professional wrestling matches rated 5 or more stars by Dave Meltzer

-Journalist and sports historian Dave Meltzer has assigned his ratings to professional wrestling matches since the creation of his publication, the Wrestling Observer Newsletter in the 1980s, and named his first 5-star match in April 1982.
+Journalist and sports historian Dave Meltzer has assigned his ratings to professional wrestling matches since the creation of his publication, the Wrestling Observer Newsletter in the 1980s, and named his first 5-star match in April 1983.
 Receiving a 5 or higher star rating is considered by many in professional wrestling to be a great achievement.

-The first match rated more than five stars by Meltzer was Ric Flair vs. Ricky Steamboat in 1989.
+The first match rated more than five stars by Meltzer was Ric Flair vs. Ricky Steamboat in 1989, which received a six star rating.
 The highest-ever rating is seven stars, awarded to Kazuchika Okada vs. Kenny Omega at Dominion 6.9 in Osaka-jo Hall in June 2018.

-There have been 306 matches awarded 5 or more stars; Will Ospreay has the most individual matches with 54.
-Ospreay is also one of five wrestlers to have been awarded five stars for two matches on the same night; the other four wrestlers are Akira Hokuto, Kyoko Inoue, Manami Toyota and Toshiyo Yamada.
+As of September 2026, 348 matches have earned a five-star rating or higher, with Will Ospreay holding the individual record with 57 appearances.
+Ospreay is also one of five wrestlers to have been awarded five stars for two matches on the same night, alongside Akira Hokuto, Kyoko Inoue, Manami Toyota, and Toshiyo Yamada.